Temhr/nixlab/README.md

 - Support for various WMs and desktop environments (KDE, XFCE, and Sway)
 - Custom packages and services
 - Secret management system
-- Impermanent system; declaratively built on boot and connected to storage drives for data persistence.
+- Impermanent system; declaratively built on boot and connected to storage drives for data persistence

 # Implementation
 - **Installation**: haven't established any personal methods or protocols yet